 The CEDAR demographics survey is performed a minimum of biannually in conjunction with the CEDAR workshop.
 The entire CEDAR community will be given the opportunity to participate, whether or not they are attending the workshop, but participation will be voluntary.
 The demographics survey is designed to measure the demographics of the CEDAR community, which includes career stage, research area, institution, current country of residence, gender, race, and disability status.
-These demographics will be used as a metric to evaluate the performance of equity measures undertaken by the CSSC and to inform the composition of the CSSC.
+These demographics will be used as a metric to inform the CEDAR membership, the CSSC, and relative funding agencies regarding the composition of the CEDAR community.
 The anonymized results of each years demographics survey will be made publicly available, with links on the website, within six months of the close of the survey.
 To ensure researchers have access to a citable data set, the data will be published with a DOI using a service such as Zenodo.
 The anonymized results of the demographic survey will be presented in either the appropriate open literature journal or reported directly to the CEDAR community at least every 2 years